What is a use-based trademark application?

 Section 1(a) vs. Section 1(b): Actual Use vs. Intent-To-Use

-Each trademark application must identify a filing basis.
+Each US trademark application must identify a filing basis.
 Unless the application is based on a foreign trademark registration, the applicant must indicate whether the mark has been used on the goods or services identified in the application.

 To determine whether a trademark qualifies under Section 1(a) basis of actual use, a careful analysis of the following factors should be made prior to filing.